State Taxes

 Who is eligible for the Scott B. Lundell Military Survivors Tuition Waiver?
 For the Veteran’s Surviving Spouse and dependents to be eligible, the Veteran must have been a Utah resident and their death must have been under the following circumstances:

-At the time of death Service member must have been serving on state or federal active duty and their death must have been considered in the line of duty
+• At the time of death was serving on state or federal active duty and their death was considered in the line of duty

 Surviving Spouse and dependent eligibility requirements:

-Only courses related to their degree will be waived
+• Only courses related to their degree are waived

 For more information students should contact the admissions office at the educational institution they plan to attend.